alces-software/metalware/docs/design/02-topologies.md

 ## `metal configure node $NODE`

-Similarly asks the questions configured for `node`, and saves these to `/var/lib/metalware/config/nodes/$NODE.yaml`.
-Note that unlike `configure all`, required before any nodes/group can be built, or `configure group`, required before a particular group can be built, it will not be required to `configure node` before building a particular node; `configure node` just provides a way to further specialize a particular node's configuration.
+Similarly asks the questions configured for `node`, and saves these to `/var/lib/metalware/answers/nodes/$NODE.yaml`.
+Note that unlike `configure domain`, required before any nodes/group can be built, or `configure group`, required before a particular group can be built, it will not be required to `configure node` before building a particular node; `configure node` just provides a way to further specialize a particular node's configuration.

 ## Re-running `configure` commands